-Hommaru Palace re-opened this summer after 10 years of elaborate restoration.
-Hommaru was originally built in 1615, but was damaged in a fire during WWII.
+Hommaru Palace was recontructed this summer after 10 years of elaborate restoration.
+Hommaru was originally built in 1615, but it was burned down during WWII.
+However, they relocated all the sliding doors and paintings outside the castle to protect from the war, including the blueprints.
 Starting in 2009, they started rebuilding the palace using only the most authentic and quality historical materials.
 The outcome is stunning!
 Gold foil murals and intricate designs fill every room in the palace.

 One of our highlights was getting to interact with actors dressed as Samurai.
 They remained in completely character the entire time!
 This was great for asking questions about what life was like 500 years ago.
 We watched them reenact a sword fight, which was impressive with the weight or the armour in the heat!

 The Atsuta Shrine is tucked away inside a beautiful wooden area, making it feel like you've traded the city for more tranquil surroundings.